awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Choose **Release change**\.

 1. After the pipeline runs successfully, you can get the test results\.
-In the **Test** stage of the pipeline, choose the **AWS CodeBuild** hyperlink to open the related build project page in the AWS CodeBuild console\.
+In the **Test** stage of the pipeline, choose the **CodeBuild** hyperlink to open the related build project page in the CodeBuild console\.

 1. On the build project page, in **Build history**, choose the **Build run** hyperlink\.